-In Section 2, we have seen that SDSI's semantics can be defined in several equivalent ways and can be computed efficiently.
-This shows that SDSI's design is natural and elegant.
-SDSI was originally designed as a scheme for naming.
-As such, it lacks important features when used as a full-fledged trust-management language.
-First, SDSI lacks intersection; one cannot define a local name to contain the intersection of two or more name strings.
-Many natural security policy statements have the form that a principal has a certain permission (or an attribute) if it has two (or more) other attributes at the same time.
-Second, SDSI identifiers do not have internal structures.
-For example, instead of saying "K student $\mapsto K{\text{John},\text{Smith}}$ ", it would be more useful to say "K student(dept='CS', program='PhD', year='2002', name='John Smith', \cdots) $\mapsto K{\text{John-Smith}}$ ", because one can then use, for example, "K perm \mapsto K student(dept='CS')" to grant "perm" to all principals that are CS students.
-Having internal structures in identifiers also enables one to represent relationships among principals.
-For example, one can then have local names such as "K managerOf(Alice)" and " K_1 physicianOf(Bob)" and issue statements such as "K accessRecord(?X) \mapsto K_1 physicianOf(?X)", which means that the physician of any patient can access the record for that patient. ("?X" represents a logical variable.)
-Another use of having internal structures in identifiers is to represent access permissions that take parameters which identify resources and access modes.
+Since SDSI was originally designed for distributed naming, SDSI lacks some features that are useful for trust-management language.
+The RT family of Rolebased Trust-management languages [24,26] extends SDSI in several ways.
+Two associated with RT_1^C [22], the RT language most relevant to our discussion of SPKI/SDSI, are intersection and structured identifiers.
+With intersection, we can define a local name to contain the intersection of two or more name strings.
+Many natural security policy statements have the form that a principal has a certain permission (or an attribute) if it has two (or more) other attributes.
+With structured identifiers, we can define a group K student(dept='CS', program='PhD', year='2002', name='John Smith', ...), which contains students with the specified department, program, year, and name.
+In addition to straightforward rules such as "K student(dept='CS', program='PhD', year='2002', name='John Smith', \cdots) \mapsto K{John_Smith}", specific values can be replaced by variables, allowing selection of subsets of the group.
+For example, "K perm \mapsto K student(dept='CS')" grants permission "perm" to all principals that are CS students.
+Internal structure in identifiers also enables us to represent relationships among principals.
+For example, using local names such as "K managerOf(Alice)" and " K_1 physicianOf(Bob)", a principal can issue statements such as "K accessRecord(?X) \mapsto K_1 physicianOf(?X)".
+This states that the physician of any patient can access the record for that patient. ("?X" represents a logical variable.)
+Structured identifiers can also be used to represent access permissions with parameters that identify resources and access modes.

-SPKI/SDSI intends to be a full-fledged TM language; the approach taken in designing SPKI/SDSI can be viewed as adding SDSI features to SPKI, e.g., allowing name strings to be used in subjects of auth certs.
+SPKI/SDSI, which is intended to be a full-fledged TM language, can be viewed as the result of adding SDSI features to SPKI, allowing name strings to be used in subjects of auth certs.
 In Section 4, we will analyze SPKI/SDSI and argue that the design of SPKI/SDSI is problematic in several ways.
 In particular, authorization tags, which are used to qualify permissions in SPKI/SDSI, are quirky and algorithmically problematic.
-To make our analysis easier to follow, in this section we first look at another way of extending SDSI.
-Specifically, we look at RT_1^C [18], which is a language in the RT Role-based Trustmanagement framework [18, 20, 22].
-RT consists of a family of TM languages.
-As pointed out in [20, 22], the design of RT is heavily influenced by SDSI and Delegation Logic [17].
+To make our analysis easier to follow, we first look at RT_1^C [22] in this section and later compare the two extensions of SDSI.
+As pointed out in [24,26], the design of RT is heavily influenced by SDSI and Delegation Logic [21].
 RT_0 , the most basic language in the RT family, can be viewed as adding intersections to SDSI.
-RT_1 adds to RT_0 parameters.
+RT_1 adds to RT_0 parameters (i.e., structured identifiers).
 RT_1^C further extends RT_1 with constraints.
-The semantics of the RT languages are based on translating statements into logical sentences, in the same style as SDSI's logic-based semantics.
+The semantics of the RT languages are based on translating statements into logical sentences, in the same style as SDSI's FOL-based semantics.